 Based upon the numerous questions Olympia Moving has received since the release of this blog, we felt that we should address some of the most frequently asked questions relating to tipping protocols.

 Tipping Movers at Your Discretion

-Is tipping mandatory?
-Tipping is not mandatory and you should never be made to feel otherwise.
-Tipping is at your discretion and should be considered a reward for an exceptional performance.
-If you feel the movers provided a superior service, a tip is certainly appreciated.
-If you feel that your movers did not live up to your standards, then no tip is required.
+Tipping is not mandatory, but if you feel your crew did a great job, a tip is certainly appreciated.
+Tipping is at your discretion and should be considered a reward for an exceptional performance, and you should never be made to feel otherwise.
+If you feel that your movers’ performance was not up to standard, then no tip is required.

 How Much to Tip Movers

 How much should we tip?
 There is no hard and fast rule on this and tips generally range anywhere from $20 to $100 per crew member; contingent upon the size and scope of the job.
 Typically, the larger the project, the larger the tip; however any tip is always appreciated.
 Here is a breakdown on what to do per each type of job: